AxiumCrisis61/StableSVC/code/model/Hifi_GAN/README.md

 Borrowed from: https://github.com/jik876/hifi-gan

+The origin Configuration v1 is adjusted with a sampling rate of 16000 and pretrained model UNIVERSAL_V1.

 Adjustments to Configuration v1 used in this project (with last four following [2]):

 - Sampling Rate: 22050 to 16000;